diggsweden/open-source-project-template/docs/Open_Source_Checklist.md

 ## About

-It is easy to overlook a few important tasks when releasing and enhancing an Open Source Project.
-This checklist is here to assist your project with suggestions for good health, development practices and security.
+It's easy to overlook important tasks when releasing and maintaining an open source project.
+This checklist helps ensure your project follows best practices for health, development, and security.

-Use this checklist practically - as a discussion starter for the project and as a foundation for future improvements.
+Use this checklist as a discussion starter for your team and a foundation for continuous improvement.

 ## Archiving and Deprecating a Project